 We prepare students to become the next generation of leaders and enhance the quality of life for all North Carolinians.
 Students, faculty, and business leaders who hire hundreds of our graduates each year say the strength of a Carolina education lies in the diversity of experiences among our student body.

-Now, a group from outside North Carolina dedicated to eliminating the consideration of race in U.S. college admissions threatens academic excellence at the University and challenges our ability to create a diverse community of talented students from varied backgrounds and different perspectives.
+Now, a group from outside North Carolina dedicated to eliminating any consideration of race in U.S. college admissions threatens academic excellence at the University and challenges our educational mission to create a diverse community of talented students from varied backgrounds and different perspectives.